verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Sample-Level-QC.md

 * compute PCA on those variants in common between the two data
 * examine whether the individuals in Platinum Genomes cluster with other samples of the same ethnicity

+Note that this `n^2` analysis is a cluster compute job instead of a BigQuery query.

 This is a work-in-progress.
 See https://github.com/elmer-garduno/spark-examples/tree/multiple_dataset_pca for the current state.

 ## Genome Similarity

 Perform a simplistic similarity check on each pair of genomes to identify any mislabled or cross-contaminated samples.

+Note that this `n^2` analysis is a cluster compute job instead of a BigQuery query.

 ### Results

+This is hard-coded to Identity-By-State results for Platinum Genomes.

 ```r
 ibs <- read.table("./data/platinum-genomes-ibs.tsv",